Oberdiah/Insplode/README.md

 - There are globals everywhere.
 - There is no style guide.
-- The folder structure is loose-to-non-existant, what goes where is best-effort.
+- The folder structure is loose-to-non-existent, what goes where is best-effort.
 - Global constants can be in camelCase or SCREAMING_SNAKE_CASE depending on the mood or phase of the moon.
 - Sometimes assigning values to globals has consequences, sometimes it doesn't.